 It would seem that fundamentally, the very essence of sporting performance is largely due to our hormones, more specifically; the male sex hormone Testosterone.
 This androgenic hormone is what gives us all our manly assets, such as, muscular size and strength, facial hair, deepening of the voice, aggression, and the list goes on.
 As we age and grow older our testosterone levels decline, and thus so do our strength, muscle mass, virility and other athletic and male assets.

-Clearly at the core of being manly, we find Testosterone.
-As such many a man, young and old alike, regularly endeavour to increase their Testosterone.
-Being such a huge factor in athletic performance, optimising natural endogenous testosterone levels has become common practise since the history of man has been recorded.
+Clearly, at the core of being manly, we find Testosterone.
+As such men, young and old alike, regularly endeavour to increase their Testosterone.
+Being such a huge factor in athletic performance, optimising natural endogenous testosterone levels has become common practice since the history of man has been recorded.
 It is even purported that the ancient Greek's used to ingest sheep testes to increase Testosterone levels prior to competing in the first Olympic Games.

 Effects of High Testosterone on the Prostate

 Why is this relevant to having a high Testosterone level?
 The prostate contains high levels of an enzyme called 5-alpha-reductase, which converts testosterone to dihydrotestosterone (DHT).
 The more testosterone your testes produce, the more DHT the prostate will produce, via the conversion pathway of 5-alpha-reductase.
 DHT is more commonly known for its cause of male pattern baldness; however, DHT also has an adverse effect on the prostate gland, making it grow like a weed.